knative/community/SECURITY.md

-Knative Security engages with partners, including some vendors of [Knative-based offerings](https://knative.dev/docs/knative-offerings/), to responsibly disclose newly discovered vulnerabilities.
+Knative Security engages with partners, including some vendors of [Knative-based offerings](https://knative.dev/docs/knative-offerings/), to coordinate disclosure of newly discovered vulnerabilities.

 If you believe your organization should participate in Knative's Coordinated Vulnerability Disclosure (CVD) process, please contact Knative Security to